 I started this travel blog long after I began moving abroad and travelling as an adult.
-It’s a record of the last couple of years only, but this is a comprehensive list of where in the world I’ve been!
+It has posts about places I’ve been the last few years mostly, but this is a comprehensive list of where in the world I’ve been!

 Roughly, depending on what you count.
 Not including airports only, or that one time I swam into Bosnia while white water rafting…

 Continents visited: 4

 New Zealand, Australia, United States, Canada, United Kingdom, Spain